Jan Klawiter: Personal life

 Klawiter is of Kashubian descent.
-In 1973 he graduated from Gdańsk University of Technology and received his PhD when he defended his doctoral dissertation in 1982 on the implementation of liquid chromatographs.
-In 1977 he married Urszula Wruk.
+In 1973, he graduated from Gdańsk University of Technology and received his PhD when he defended his doctoral dissertation in 1982, on the implementation of liquid chromatographs.
+In 1977, he married Urszula Wruk.
 In 1979 the couple had twins, although both died during birth.
-In 1983 their daughter Małgorzata was born.
+In 1983, their daughter Małgorzata was born.

 Klawiter is a devout Roman Catholic and a member of the Knights of the Holy Sepulcher in Jerusalem.
 In his youth he was the president of the local chapter of Catholic Action.

 Political career

-Klawiter served as mayor of his home town of Rumia from 1992 to 2002.
-In 2006 he became a councilor of the Pomeranian Seym from the PiS list, and in 2010 a councilor of the Wejherowo poviat.
-On 15 December 2012 he was elected the chairman of the board of the Right of the Republic of Poland in the Pomeranian Voivodeship.
+Klawiter served as mayor of his hometown of Rumia from 1992 to 2002.
+In 2006, he became a councilor of the Pomeranian Seym from the PiS list, and in 2010 a councilor of the Wejherowo poviat.
+On 15 December 2012, he was elected the chairman of the board of the Right of the Republic of Poland in the Pomeranian Voivodeship.
 In 2014 he ran as a candidate from the PiS list for the European Parliament, and later for the regional council.
 In 2015 he was elected to the Sejm.

-Klawiter is heavily against Invitro fertilisation and abortion due to his Catholic faith.
+Klawiter is heavily against In vitro fertilisation and abortion due to his Catholic faith.
 While he esposes many views held by the far-right in Poland, other politicians have said that Klawiter is always polite in expressing his views.
 Nonetheless, Dorota Wójcik, president of the Polish chapter of the Freedom From Religion Foundation expressed discomfort of Klawiter's close connection to the Knights of the Holy Sepulcher in Jerusalem and their leader Edwin Frederick O'Brien.